applicaster/developer.applicaster.com/book/zappifest/plugins-manifest-format.md

     }
   ]
 ```
+- **configuration_panel_disabled**: set as true if the plugin configuration should not appear in the plugin gallery.
+It is recommended to do so when the plugin has a dedicated section in Zapp (Screens, Navigations, etc.)
 - **zapp_configuration**: this key allows to collect options for zapp configuration.
 Currently, the only available option is to hide specific sections in the UiBuilder configuration
 Example:
 ```